Where did you grow up?

-DAVE: I remember you talking to me about the idea behind Lensmodern when you launched in 2006, ‘People will be commissioning less and less so we are making it possible for them to access high quality images’, or something to that effect.
+I remember you telling me about the idea behind Lensmodern when you launched in 2006; ‘People will be commissioning less and less so we are making it possible for them to access high quality images’, or something to that effect.
+A pretty good hunch?

-The demand now seems to be for Royalty Free, dirt cheap images that are being used on the web.
+The demand now seems to be for royalty-free, dirt cheap images that are being used on the web.

 Perhaps the big wheel will turn and clients will realise that in general, good is more successful than mediocre.

-MAX: No, there are too many.
+No, there are just too many.

-DAVE: How do you get young art directors to understand the difference between your archive and Google images?
+How do you get young art directors to understand the difference between your archive and Google images?

-MAX: They do understand, but good work is more expensive and clients are increasingly unwilling to pay for it.
+They do understand, but good work is more expensive and clients are increasingly unwilling to pay for it.

-DAVE: My kids give a song about 10 seconds before deciding whether they like it or not.
+My kids give a song about 10 seconds before deciding whether they like it or not.

 They’ve made no financial investment.